samz6/contact-Manager/README.md

+# contact-Manager

-# contact-Manager- simple app to login and create contacts and delere them
+simple app to login and create contacts and delere them